bestia-dev-archived/indexeddb_from_rust/README.md

 tsc --help
 ```

-In the terminal I just use `tsc` to transpile my source code.
-I added this to `cargo make` for easy developing.
+In the terminal I just use `tsc` to transpile my source code with settings from `tsconfig.json`.
+I added this to my `cargo make` for easy developing.
 I made 2 folders `src` and `js` for typescript and javascript.

 ## imports